ostendorflab/bescreen/README.md

   -d {collapsed,exploded}, --aspect {collapsed,exploded}
-                        Collapsed (default) or exploded aspect of the output -x, --write-parquet   Force writing a new parquet file --be-preset {default,A3A-BE3,ABE7.10,ABE7.10*,ABE7.9,BE-PLUS,BE1,BE2,BE3,BE3-R33A,BE4,BE4-Gam,BE4max,CP-ABEmax variants,eBE-S3,EE-BE3,evoAPOBEC1-BE4max,evoFERNY-BE4max,hA3A-eBE-Y130F,hA3A-eBE-Y132D,hA3A-eBE3,HF-BE3,NG-ABEmax,Target-AID,Target-AID-NG,xABE,xBE3,YE1-BE3,YE2-BE3,YEE-BE3}
+                        Collapsed (default) or exploded aspect of the output -x, --write-parquet   Force writing a new parquet file --be-preset {default,A3A-BE3,ABE7.10,ABE7.10*,ABE7.9,BE-PLUS,BE1,BE2,BE3,BE3-R33A,BE4,
+               BE4-Gam,BE4max,CP-ABEmax variants,eBE-S3,EE-BE3,evoAPOBEC1-BE4max,
+               evoFERNY-BE4max,hA3A-eBE-Y130F,hA3A-eBE-Y132D,hA3A-eBE3,HF-BE3,NG-ABEmax,
+               Target-AID,Target-AID-NG,xABE,xBE3,YE1-BE3,YE2-BE3,YEE-BE3}
-                        Use a known base editor to set the guide options --filter-synonymous   Pre-filter the output for synonymous guides --filter-splice-site  Pre-filter the output for splice_site guides --filter-specific     Pre-filter the output for specific guides --filter-missense     Pre-filter the output for missense guides --write-bam           Write a BAM file to view your guides in IGV (DO NOT USE THE SEQUENCES FOR YOUR LIBRARY SINCE REVERSE COMPLEMENT GUIDES WILL BE WRONG)
+                        Use a known base editor to set the guide options --filter-synonymous   Pre-filter the output for synonymous guides --filter-splice-site  Pre-filter the output for splice_site guides --filter-specific     Pre-filter the output for specific guides --filter-missense     Pre-filter the output for missense guides --filter-nonsense     Pre-filter the output for nonsense (stop gain) guides --filter-stoplost     Pre-filter the output for stop lost guides --filter-startlost    Pre-filter the output for start lost guides --write-bam           Write a BAM file to view your guides in IGV (DO NOT USE THE SEQUENCES FOR YOUR LIBRARY SINCE REVERSE COMPLEMENT GUIDES WILL BE WRONG)
   -n IGNORE_STRING, --ignore-string IGNORE_STRING
                         Substring to be ignored in the variant string -a, --all-possible    Design for all ALTs
   -f {variant,vcf,symbol,region}, --input-format {variant,vcf,symbol,region}
-                        Use column(s) "variant" (variant) or "chr", "pos", ("ref",) and "alt" (vcf) or "symbol" (symbol) in your input
+                        Use column(s) "variant" (variant) or "chr", "pos", ("ref",) and "alt" (vcf) or "symbol" (symbol) in your input -y, --no-splice-sites
-  -y, --no-splice-sites
                         Exclude splice sites
   --add-vep-annotations, --vep